In March 2011 I defended my PhD thesis entitled

 Abstract: This paper presents techniques and tools to transform spreadsheets

 into relational databases and back.
-A set of data refinement rules is
+A set of data refinement roles is

-introduced to map a tabular datatype into a relational database schema.
+introduced to map a tabolar datatype into a relational database schema.

 Having expressed the transformation of the two data models as data refinements,